 In Minnesota, there are many dumpster rental companies to choose from but the dumpster rental process can be a little confusing.
 Sometimes dumpster are called, “roll offs” and sometimes they are called “trash containers.”
 Some companies charge a “tipping fee” or an “overage fee.”
-Don’t worry though because with further reading, you will see that the dumpster rental process in mn is quite simple once you know the basics and knowledge.
+Don’t worry though because, with further reading, you will see that the dumpster rental mn is quite simple once you know the basics and knowledge.

 Roll Off Rental or Trash Container Rental?

 A dumpster roll off and trash container is the same thing.
 The only slight difference is that a roll off is intended for bigger projects and it has wheels and are actually rolled off the trucks.
 When most people in Minnesota refer to a trash container, they mean a permanent bin.
 You have seen these bins outside of fast food restaurants and shopping malls.
 They both provide the same service, but you have to find the company that provides one or the other; some rental companies provide both.

 Dumpster Rental Fees in Minnesota

 Base Fee.
 This is the base rate for the size dumpster you rent out.
 These rates don’t change very much, and are the bottom rate, but not the final cost of renting a dumpster.